Suns add motivation for 2021-22 with latest disrespect - NewsBreak

 Suns add motivation for 2021-22 with latest disrespect

 The Phoenix Suns exceeded expectations last season when they ended up in the NBA Finals.
 After failing to reach the playoffs in 2019-20, the addition of Chris Paul was viewed as an absolute boost.
 Pundits, though, didn’t see the Suns lording it over the entire Western Conference in spite of their Point God addition.
-The naysayers were proven wrong.
-However, the Suns will have to do it all over again based on a recent ESPN poll involving scouts and executives.clutchpoints.com
+The […] The post Suns add motivation for 2021-22 with latest disrespect appeared first on ClutchPoints.www.basketball-addict.com